tobeyesong/stockchart2.0/README.md

 To verify the effectiveness of the Segment Tree, I compared it against the naive approach by measuring elapsed time using `console.time()`.
 You can view the live result in the console.
 The results were as follows:

-- **Faster Queries**: The range of queries for the Segment Tree method consistently outperformed the naive method, especially for longer data ranges.
+- **Faster Queries**: The Segment Tree method consistently outperformed the naive method in terms of query range, especially for longer data ranges.
 - **Consistent Results**: The average results for both methods were identical, confirming the accuracy of the Segment Tree approach.
 - **Quick Response**: After the initial API call, subsequent queries sped up significantly due to the Segment Tree.